Most career advice starts in the wrong place.

 Try this exercise:

-- Non-negotiables: What would you refuse to compromise, even at significant cost?
+- Non-negotiables: What would you refuse to compromise, even at significant professional cost?
 Where have you drawn hard lines?

 Step 2: Season Assessment

-Name your current season honestly.
+Name your current professional season honestly.
 Consider:

 - What constraints are genuinely fixed right now?